 A Department should consider the factors listed in Section III. when deciding on whether a suggested accommodation is unreasonable or presents an undue hardship.
-Before sharing any final decision with the employee, the Department should consult with the Disability Case Management Counselor, Employee Relations and the Departmental Human Resources Manager.
+Before sharing any final decision with the employee, the Department should consult with the Disability Case Management Counselor, Employee Relations, and the Departmental Human Resources Manager.

 If it is decided that a proposed accommodation is unreasonable or presents an undue hardship, the Department should re-initiate the Interactive Process with the employee to try and arrive at a mutually agreeable alternative to the originally proposed accommodation.

-If an employee is unable to perform the essential functions of his/her job even when provided reasonable accommodations (to the extent they exist), a Medical Separation may be the appropriate next step.
+If an employee is unable to perform the essential functions of their job even when provided reasonable accommodations (to the extent they exist), a Medical Separation may be the appropriate next step.
 Please see Personnel Policies for Staff Members (PPSM), the Berkeley PPSM Implementing Procedures, and appropriate collective bargaining agreements for information on this process.

 V. If an Employee Declines an Offer of Accommodation

-- If the employee refuses to make a good faith effort to perform the essential functions of his/her job using a reasonable accommodation offered by the supervisor, the employee and supervisor should re-initiate the Interactive Process, working with the department and the Vocational Rehabilitation group, and Employee Relations to identify alternatives.
+- If the employee refuses to make a good faith effort to perform the essential functions of their job using a reasonable accommodation offered by the supervisor, the employee and supervisor should re-initiate the Interactive Process, working with the department and the Vocational Rehabilitation group, and Employee Relations to identify alternatives.